shibatch/grantback/VOD_REACTION_LICENSE_V0.1.1.md

 VOD Reaction License Version 0.1.1

-This license defines the terms and conditions for the reuse of recordings of past public live streams (hereinafter "VODs") from the content creation channel "**\[Licensor's Primary Channel Name\]**" (hereinafter "Licensor"), who primarily broadcasts on platforms including Twitch and/or YouTube.
+This license defines the terms and conditions for the reuse of recordings of past public live streams (hereinafter "VODs") from the content creation channel "**\[Licensor's Primary Channel Name\]**" (hereinafter "Licensor").
+This license is designed for creators who wish to allow community reuse of their content on designated public video sharing and streaming platforms.
 Our goal is to enable community members to create new and interesting content while ensuring proper attribution and allowing the Licensor to share in the community's creativity.

 Copyright (c) **\[Year\]**, **\[Licensor's Name or Channel Name / Operator\]**